Bleeding air from the brake system under pressure

 0

 WARNING: Brake fluid contains polyglycerol esters and polyglycerol.
 Avoid contact with eyes.
-Wash your hands thoroughly after handling brake fluid.
-If brake fluid gets into your eyes, rinse your eyes for 15 minutes with cold running water.
+Wash hands thoroughly after handling brake fluid.
+If brake fluid gets into eyes, flush eyes with cold running water for 15 minutes.
 If irritation persists, seek medical attention.
 If brake fluid is swallowed, drink water and induce vomiting.
 Seek immediate medical attention.
 Failure to follow these instructions may result in injury.

-WARNING: If brake fluid comes into contact with the paintwork, the affected area must be washed immediately with cold water.
+CAUTION: If brake fluid comes into contact with the paintwork, the affected area must be immediately washed with cold water.

-CAUTION: On vehicles equipped with anti-lock brakes, be sure to disconnect the ground wire from the battery.
+CAUTION: On vehicles equipped with anti-lock brakes, make sure the ground cable is disconnected from the battery.

-NOTE: The system consists of separate circuits for each front and diagonally opposite rear wheel.
-Air removal can be carried out in each circuit separately.
+NOTE: The system consists of separate circuits for each front wheel and the diagonally opposite rear wheel.
+Air can be bled from each circuit separately.

-NOTE: Hydraulic control box (HCU) ABS system is supplied filled with brake fluid.
+NOTE: The ABS Hydraulic Control Unit (HCU) is shipped filled with brake fluid.
 Therefore, the traditional bleeding procedure is sufficient to remove all air from the brake system.

 1. Add brake fluid to the reservoir up to the MAX mark.